Common VSTs in Global Rackspace

 I agree with the sentence in your first post.
 It is preferable to keep the Midi In Block in a local rackspace and put the plugin generating the audio in the Global Rackpsace.
 Then return it to the local rackspace for individualized effects, etc. for any processing.
 This give maximum flexibility, while getting the ram efficiency benefits of putting the plugin in the Global Rackspace.

 The ability to simply route midi from a local rackspace to the Global Rackspace is not currently build into GP.
+[Edit: I believe in GP 5.xx, this function was added].
 I am not sure if there are technical reasons or the Global Rackpspace was not originally conceived for this purpose (it was more viewed as a place to put effects?).

 But, OSC works well for this purpose.
 It took me a bit of time (I am not too strong technically), but I think I am getting it (although I am still trying to perfect my understanding of this).